 Prizes, Awards and Scholarships

 Giulia Zanon, Madonna col Bambino in trono e santi, detta Pala Bonaldi (Enthroned Virgin and Child with Saints, the Bonaldi Altarpiece) in Paolo Veronese.
-Lillusione della realtà (Paolo Veronese: The illusion of reality), eds Bernard Aikema and Paola Marini (Milan, 2014), cat.
+Lillusione della realtà (Verona: Palazzo della Gran Guardia), eds Bernard Aikema and Paola Marini (Milan, 2014), cat.
 2.10, pp. 142-143.

 Giulia Zanon, LIslam a Venezia.
 La ricezione del mondo musulmano nelle opere darte (Islam in Venice.
 The reception of the Muslim world in the works of art), Quaderni di Parentesi Storiche, 1 (2013), 15-29.

-September 2014: Presentation of MA research findings at the international conference on Paolo Veronese which was held in Verona during the exhibition Paolo Veronese, Lillusione della realtà (Paolo Veronese: The illusion of reality).
+2014: Presentation of my research findings at the international conference on Paolo Veronese, which was held in Verona during the exhibition Paolo Veronese, Lillusione della realtà (Verona: Palazzo della Gran Guardia).

 HIST1300: Primary Sources for the Historian (UG Level 1 History module), strand title Casanova: Sexuality, Sociability and Society in Eighteenth-Century Europe (Spring 2018).